Skip to content

 We are in favour of abolition because the death penalty is…

-The right to life is a fundamental right enshrined in several international human rights conventions.
+The death penalty is first and foremost an infringement of the right to life – a fundamental right enshrined in several international conventions.

 Not a deterrent